zhyyhola/zhyyhola.github.io/research.md

   Studying degree expressions in Mandarin Chinese, such as adjectives and degree adverbs, and their syntactic and semantic properties.
 - **Language Documentation:**
   Exploring the linguistic attitudes and structures of underrepresented languages, such as Mongolian and regional Chinese dialects.
-- **Language and Thought:**
-  Examining the relationship between linguistic structure and cognitive processes, with a focus on how language shapes human thinking.

 Thank you for your interest in my research!
 If you'd like to learn more, feel free to contact me or explore other sections of my website.